sympodius/org-novelist/README.md

 #+DESCRIPTION: A castle on the banks of the river Clyde.
 ```

 Org Novelist now knows that you want this item included when generating glossaries for your story during export.
-Next, you must tell Org Novelist where in our exported file you want your glossaries to appear.
+Next, you must tell Org Novelist where in your exported file you want your glossaries to appear.

 ### Place Glossaries
 To place a glossary for the entire story at the end of the exported file, you can add an instruction in your story's `org-novelist-config.org` file.
 From you story's `main.org` file, follow the link to `Export Settings`.
 Underneath the top line specifying this is an Org Novelist file, and above a possible `Exports` heading, add the following line: